Espinosa Cigars

 • Cocoa, cedar, earth, black pepper, raisin

-Murcielago is Espinosa’s box‑pressed maduro line built on a Mexican San Andrés (Capa Negra) wrapper with Nicaraguan binder and fillers.
-Typically sitting in the medium‑full strength lane, the cigars are described as delivering dark chocolate and espresso framed by cedar and black pepper.
-The line debuted in 2009, was later reworked and reissued, and has produced limited variants that swap wrappers while retaining the Nicaraguan core.
+Murcielago is Espinosa’s box‑pressed maduro line constructed with a Mexican San Andrés (Capa Negra) wrapper over Nicaraguan binder and fillers.
+Sitting in the medium‑full strength lane, the series is commonly described as delivering dark chocolate and espresso notes framed by cedar and black pepper.
+Originally debuted in 2009, Murcielago was later reworked and reissued and has produced variants that swap wrappers while keeping a Nicaraguan core.

 • Made in Nicaragua